Embodied Awakening Practices in the Vijnana Bhairava

 Photo of ()\

-Sally Kempton has been studying and teaching the wisdom of yoga for 40 years.
-A highly regarded teacher of meditation and spiritual philosophy, she writes the popular Yoga Journal column “Wisdom.”
-Known for her gift of making yogic wisdom relevant to daily life and for transmitting deep states of meditation, she teaches retreats and teleclasses internationally.
+Sally Kempton (1943–2023) studied and taught the wisdom of yoga for 40 years.
+A highly regarded teacher of meditation and spiritual philosophy, she wrote the popular Yoga Journal column Wisdom.
+Known for her gift of making yogic wisdom relevant to daily life and for transmitting deep states of meditation, she taught retreats and teleclasses internationally.
 Sally is the author of Meditation for the Love of It (Sounds True, 2011).
-She resides in Carmel Valley, California.

 Author photo © Cynthia Johnson-Bianchetta